za3k/day27_farm/README.md

 # Day 27: Hack-A-Farm

 Day 27 is a small farming game.
-Controls are explaining on the page.
+Controls are explained on the page.
 There is no goal.

 [![Screenshot](screenshot.png)](https://tilde.za3k.com/hackaday/farm)